Adding Comic Pages

 Comic File

 First things first, delete the existing image file and copy whatever image file you want to use for your comic in its place.
 The name of your comic image file can be anything you want, even the same name as other comic image files in other folders.
+However, keep in mind that comic_git will use the name of your comic image as the title for that page, unless you specify otherwise (see the Page Info section for more info).

 When building your website, comic_git will search through your comic folders for any image files in the same folder and add them to the web page for that folder.
 The images will be shown vertically in alphabetical order, according to their filenames.